MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/email-delivery-issues.md

 You can run an automated diagnostic that is called E-mail delivery troubleshooter to identify any problems and suggested resolutions.

-To run the diagnostic check, go to [Run Tests: E-mail delivery troubleshooter](https://aka.ms/PillarEmailDelivery).
+Go to [Run Tests: E-mail delivery troubleshooter](https://aka.ms/PillarEmailDelivery).
 This will populate the diagnostic in the Microsoft 365 admin center.
 Enter the email address of the sender and recipient and other relevant information, and then select **Run Tests**.

 :::image type="content" source="media/email-delivery-issues/email-delivery-troubleshooter.png" alt-text="The Screenshot of an automated diagnostic that is called E-mail delivery troubleshooter.":::